Frequently Asked Questions on Cultivating Marijuana Indoors

 What is Nitrogen deficiency

-Basically you’re plan needs nitrogen to make new leafs and branches.
-If she doesn’t have enough in her environment then she’s going to take in her stock, the leafs.
+Basically you’re plant needs nitrogen to make new leafs and branches.
+If she doesn’t have enough in her environment then she’s going to take in her stock, the leaves.

-Since the bottom leafs have less chances to get direct sun light, they’re the first one’s to go (makes sens).
+Since the bottom leaves have less chances to get direct sun light, they’re the first ones to go (makes sense).

-Now during the Vegetative Stage this is definitely something you want to avoir, you need her keeping as many leafs as possible!
+Now during the Vegetative Stage this is definitely something you want to avoid, you need her keeping as many leaves as possible!
 During the mid/late flowering stage it’s actually normal and something you want.